-Fresno is located in the middle of California’s great San Joaquin Valley at the base of the Sierra Nevada mountain range.
-With its convenient location, Fresno is about three hours driving time to San Francisco, Los Angeles, Big Sur, the Monterey Peninsula and Morro Bay.
-Famed Yosemite National Park, as well as Sequoia and King’s Canyon National Parks, are all less than 90 miles from Fresno.
+Fresno is located in the heart of California’s great San Joaquin Valley at the base of the Sierra Nevada mountain range.
+With its convenient location, Fresno is about three hours driving time to San Francisco, Los Angeles, Big Sur and the Monterey Peninsula and Morro Bay.
+Famed Yosemite National Park as well as Sequoia and Kings Canyon National Parks are all less than 90 miles from Fresno.

-The area has a thriving K-12 education system with public and private options, a well-developed community college network and general universities including California State University, Fresno, Fresno Pacific University, National University and the University of California, Merced campus.
+The area has a thriving K-12 educational system with public and private options, a well-developed community college system and universities including California State University, Fresno, Fresno Pacific University and the University of California, Merced.

-In-town activities include excellent local theater, a wonderful variety of music and ballet, a night life as vibrant as any major city, and a superb philharmonic orchestra.
+Activities include excellent local theater, a wonderful variety of music and ballet, a vibrant nightlife and the Fresno Philharmonic.
 In addition, outstanding museums include the Fresno Art Museum, Arte Americas and the African American Museum.

-Fresno’s historic Tower District hosts many eclectic events such as the popular Mardi Gras; while there one can enjoy browsing among its many boutiques, galleries and coffee houses.
-In mid-Fresno, for over 75 years, Valley residents have enjoyed the splendor of Christmas Tree Lane.
-Across town, the Old West is celebrated in the neighboring City of Clovis, famous for the annual Clovis Rodeo, held on the last weekend in April, since 1914.
+Fresno’s historic Tower District hosts many eclectic events such as the popular Mardi Gras.
+When visiting the Tower, one can enjoy browsing among its many boutiques, galleries and coffee houses.
+For over 75 years, Fresno residents have enjoyed the splendor of Christmas Tree Lane in Old Fig Garden.
+Across town, in the neighboring City of Clovis, the small town community spirit and pioneering history of the city is exemplified by events such as Big Hat Days and Clovis Rodeo, which has been held on the last weekend in April every year since 1914.
 Old Town Clovis is a quaint shopping district full of antique and specialty shops as well as an historical museum.

 National Park Service (http://www.nps.gov/yose/yo_visit.htm)